Search and Buy Caribbean Airlines Flights

-Make a Caribbean Airlines reservation and find some amazing deals with discounted Caribbean Airlines tickets at Alternative Airlines.
+Make a Caribbean Airlines reservation and find some amazing deals with discounted Caribbean Airlines tickets with Alternative Airlines.

-Caribbean Airlines is the state-owned airline of Trinidad and Tobago and was founded on 27th September, 2006.
+Caribbean Airlines is the state-owned airline of Trinidad and Tobago, founded on 27th September, 2006.

 Caribbean Airlines flies more than 600 weekly flights to 19 destinations in the Caribbean, North and South American and the United Kingdom and has an operational base in Jamaica.

 The airline operates scheduled services to the following destinations, including incorporated services formerly operated by Air Jamaica: Toronto, New York, Orlando, Fort Lauderdale, Miami, Nassau, Montego Bay, Kingston, St. Maarten, Antigua, St. Lucia, Grenada, Caracas, Barbados, Tobago, Trinidad, Georgetown and Paramaribo.

 Headquartered in Piarco, the airline operates flights to the Caribbean, Europe, North America and South America from its base at Piarco International Airport.

 In addition to Caribbean Airlines hub in Trinidad and Tobago the Caribbean carrier also has another hub in Jamaica at Norman Manley International Airport.